Niikelion/lithium-ui/Documentation~/bootstrap.md

 * `Editor` by extending `ComposableEditor` instead of `Editor`
 * `Property Drawer` by extending `ComposablePropertyDrawer` instead of `PropertyDrawer`

-Regardless of your choice, you need to define method `IComposition Layout()` that will by your layout function.
+Regardless of your choice, you need to define `IComponent Layout()` method that will by your layout function.

-For implementation simplicity we well create custom window.
+For simplicity we will create a custom window.

 ## Defining window

-This is the minimal example showing how to create custom window:
+This is the minimal example showing how to create the custom window:

 ```csharp
 using CU = UI.Li.Utils.CompositionUtils;